Wal-Mart takes a cue from Amazon and applies for its own drone-deploying blimp patent

 But Walmart isn’t one to step back from a challenge and likely has other plans to take on Amazon’s delivery business plans.

 Walmart is already testing drive-through pickup using automated machinery.
-Possessing a flying warehouse stocked with essential items could help give the retailer a needed edge over the Amazon by offering super fast shipping on top of the physical locations, automated pickup and wide selection.Featured Image: Bloomberg / Contributor/Getty Images
+Possessing a flying warehouse stocked with essential items could help give the retailer a needed edge over Amazon by offering super-fast shipping on top of the physical locations, automated pickup and wide selection.Featured Image: Bloomberg / Contributor/Getty Images

 0